PeterPawn/YourFritz/reported_threats/480894/README.md

 2016-11-13 02:25 - Description published

 2016-11-20 04:30 - Problem was probably already fixed with version 113.06.69-41875, released as public beta version at 2016-11-04 (less than 4 weeks after first details were available on IPPF and in less than five months after my first message to vendor)

+2016-11-23 08:43 - A delayed response from vendor arrived today in the morning - the problem was fixed with version 113.06.69-41756, released at 2016-11-01 (three weeks ago).
+Mitigations to protect the owner and the description of available fixes were updated again (see above).